SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 have the same mass, the two definitions lead to the same number density value.

+**We dot not recommend using this alternative neighbour number definition in production runs.** It is mainly provided for backward compatibility with earlier simulations.

 The second one, the relative tolerance for the smoothing length, specifies the convergence criteria for the smoothing length when using the Newton-Raphson scheme.
 This works with the maximal number of iterations,